 What kind of Plan is this?
-L What information does this Summary provide? l

-ARTICLE I PARTICIPATION IN THE PLAN

-How do I participate in the Plan?
+What information does this Summary provide?
+1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
 1 What happens if I'm a participant, terminate employment and then I'm rehired?
-1

-ARTICLE II EMPLOYEE CONTRIBUTIONS

-What are after-tax voluntary contributions? .
-2

-What are rollover contributions?
-2

-What are mandatory employee contributions?
-2

-ARTICLE III EMPLOYER CONTRIBUTIONS

-What is the Employer nonelective contribution and how is it allocated? .
-2 What are forfeitures and how are they allocated? .
-2

-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

-What compensation is used to determine my Plan benefits? .
-3 Is there a limit on the amount of compensation which can be considered? .4 Is there a limit on how much can be contributed to my account each year? .4 How is the money in the Plan invested? .4 Will Plan expenses be deducted from my account balance? .
-4

-ARTICLE V VESTING

-What is my vested interest in my account?
-4 How is my service determined for vesting purposes?
-5 What service is counted for vesting purposes?
-5 When will the non-vested portion of my account balance be forfeited?
-5

-ARTICLE VI BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

-When can I get money out of the Plan? .
-5 What happens if I terminate employment before death, disability or retirement? .
-6 What happens if I terminate employment at Normal Retirement Date? .
-6 What happens if I terminate employment due to disability?
-6
+ARTICLE II EMPLOYEE CONTRIBUTIONS What are after-tax voluntary contributions?
+2 What are rollover contributions?
+2 What are mandatory employee contributions?
+2 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer nonelective contribution and how is it allocated?
+2 What are forfeitures and how are they allocated?
+2 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
+3 Is there a limit on the amount of compensation which can be considered?
+4 Is there a limit on how much can be contributed to my account each year?
+4 How is the money in the Plan invested?
+4 Will Plan expenses be deducted from my account balance?
+4 ARTICLE V VESTING What is my vested interest in my account?
+How is my service determined for vesting purposes?
+What service is counted for vesting purposes?
+When will the non-vested portion of my account balance be forfeited?
+5 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION Can I withdraw money from my account while working?
+5 ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
+6 What happens if I terminate employment before death, disability or retirement?
+What happens if I terminate employment at Normal Retirement Date?
+What happens if I terminate employment due to disability?

-ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON DEATH

-What happens if I die while working for the Employer?
+How will my benefits be paid to me?
+7 ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH What happens if I die while working for the Employer?
 7 Who is the beneficiary of my death benefit?
 7 How will the death benefit be paid to my beneficiary?
-7 When must the last payment be made to my beneficiary?
-7 What happens if I'm a participant, terminate employment and die before receiving all my benefits?
-7

-ARTICLE VIII TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan?
+8 When must the last payment be made to my beneficiary?
+8 What happens if I'm a participant, terminate employment and die before receiving all my benefits?
+8 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan?
 8 Can I elect a rollover to reduce or defer tax on my distribution?
-8

-ARTICLE IX PROTECTED BENEFITS AND CLAIMS PROCEDURES

-Are my benefits protected?
-8

-Are there any exceptions to the general rule?
-8

-Can the Plan be amended?
-8

-What happens if the Plan is discontinued or terminated?
-9

-How do I submit a claim for Plan benefits?
-9

-What if my benefits are denied?
-9

-ARTICLE X GENERAL INFORMATION ABOUT THE PLAN

-Plan Name .
-9

-Plan Effective Dates .9

-Other Plan Information .9

-Employer Information .9

-Administrator Information .9
+8 ARTICLE X PROTECTED BENEFITS AND CLAIMS PROCEDURES Are my benefits protected?
+9 Are there any exceptions to the general rule?
+9 Can the Plan be amended?
+9 What happens if the Plan is discontinued or terminated?
+9 How do I submit a claim for Plan benefits?
+9 What if my benefits are denied?
+9 ARTICLE XI GENERAL INFORMATION ABOUT THE PLAN Plan Name 10 Plan Effective Dates 10 Other Plan Information 10 Employer Information Administrator Information 10